yujhenchen/basketball-scoreboard/README.md

     - [x] Refactor end game and reset game codes for readability
     - [x] Strings to const variables
     - [x] Wrap scores, timer id, and time variables into a game data class, use getter and setter
+    - [x] Avoid using id selector, use css and element selector instead
     - [ ] Error handling

 See the [open issues](https://github.com/yujhenchen/basketball-scoreboard/issues) for a full list of proposed features (and known issues).